-Mark Dickson joined the Miami men's tennis staff in October of 2011.
+Mark Dickson enters his fifth year as an assistant coach of the University of Miami's men's tennis program after joining the Miami men's tennis staff in October of 2011.

 Dickson arrived at Miami for the 2011-12 season, following successful careers as both a player and coach.
 As a player, Dickson was successful on all levels.
 He was a captain and leader of three Top 8 finishing Clemson University men's tennis teams.
 There he was three-time All-American and ranked No. 2 and No. 5 in college singles and doubles, respectively.
 Mentored by Coach Chuck Kriese, a four-time ITA/USPTA/PTR Division I National Coach of the Year, he also advanced to the NCAA quarterfinals twice.